NeuroDataDesign/fngs-f16s17/S3_data.md

 ```
 $ cd ~/
-$ aws sync BNUtest/ s3://fngs-test/BNUtest/
+$ aws sync BNUtest/ s3://fngs-test/BNUtest/ --acl public-read
 ```

-This will upload our data to S3.
+This will upload our data to S3 with the appropriate permissions.

 Now, you are ready to analyze your scans.